Table of Contents

 Jock itch is caused by exposure to the fungus.
 This can happen through direct skin-to-skin contact.
 It also can be spread through infected clothing.
 The jock itch fungus grows in moist conditions, such as steamy public shower facilities and locker rooms, and in damp towels and clothing.

 How is jock itch diagnosed?

 Your doctor can usually tell whether the rash is jock itch by the way it looks.
-He or she also will ask you questions about your exposure to places where the rash is spread.
-If your doctor is uncertain, he or she may scrape a sample of the rash off your body to send to the lab.
+They also will ask you questions about your exposure to places where the rash is spread.
+If your doctor is uncertain, they may scrape a sample of the rash off your body to send to the lab.

 Can jock itch be prevented or avoided?

 The best way to avoid or prevent jock itch is to carefully dry off and wear clean, dry clothes after using a public shower facility or locker room.
 Be sure to wash your clothing after each exposure.
 Sweaty or damp clothing stuffed into a bag is the perfect environment for a fungus to grow.

 There are several things you can do on your own to treat jock itch:

 - Wash the rash with soap and water.

 - Pat the area dry (allow plenty of time for it to dry).

 - Apply an over-the-counter antifungal cream or powder to the rash.